 RAM Slots

-- Dual-Channel Support: Many motherboards enable dual-channel memory configurations, meaning two RAM sticks can work in tandem for increased performance.
-For this, you need to install pairs of identical RAM modules in specific slots, usually color-coded for easy identification.
+• Dual-Channel Support: This means two RAM sticks can work together for better performance.
+You’ll need to put pairs of the same RAM modules in certain slots, which are usually marked by color.

 Pro tip: Checking Motherboard Max RAM Speed (MHz) & Capacity